jsimpauco/website-pdr-malaria/index.md

 Our model builds on the Bidirectional Encoder Representations from Transformers (BERT) architecture, which has proven effective in NLP and has been adapted for genomic data.
 The main components of our custom Context-Guided BERT architecture are as follows:

 1\.
 Embedding layers
 2\.
 Multi-Head Self-Attention Mechanism
 3\.
 Feed-Forward Layers

 To convert raw DNA sequences into a numerical format suitable for transformer processing, we use 3 types of embeddings which form the input representation fed into the transformer model.

 • Token Embeddings - Each nucleotide (A, T, C, G) is mapped to a unique index in the vocabulary, similar to word embeddings in NLP.
 • Positional Embeddings - Since transformers lack inherent sequence order, we incorporate sinusoidal position encodings to retain positional information.
-• Segment Embeddings - To help distinguish between different sequence chunks when training on paired sequences
+• Segment Embeddings - To help distinguish between different sequence chunks when training on paired sequences.

 ### Training and Fine-Tuning
 The model is trained using negative log-likelihood loss (NLLLoss) for both the MLM and